tankh99/tp/docs/DeveloperGuide.md

     1. This aims to model what the command history actually looks like.
 By doing this, this makes the logic much more straightforward as we don't need to constantly check to return empty string or not

 **Alternatives considered**

 1. 2 stacks, one undo and one redo were used at first.
 However, this had the drawback of not being able to remember commands after undoing and writing a new command.
-2. undo() and redo() both returned the previous and next command respectively - This had a flaw in which the logic of handling the command index became unnecessarily complex as we had to worry about when we incremented/decremented an index.
+2. `undo()` and `redo()` both returned the previous and next command respectively - This had a flaw in which the logic of handling the command index became unnecessarily complex as we had to worry about when we incremented/decremented an index.
 This also made it harder to test the functionality

 <!-- @@author vnnamng -->
 ### Help Feature

 <puml src="diagrams/HelpCommandSequenceDiagram.puml" alt="Help Command Sequence Diagram"/>

-The help feature provides users with an url to the user guide online.
+The help feature provides users with a URL to the user guide online.

-Rationale for implementation:
+**Rationale for implementation:**

 1. Pop-up window with URL link and a copy button

-Alternative considered:
+**Alternative considered:**

-1. Display list of command directly in dialog
+1. Display a list of commands directly in command box
-2. Display a full window with user guide
+2. Display a full window with a user guide

 <!-- @@author -->
 --------------------------------------------------------------------------------------------------------------------